iambitttu/Car-Classification-and-Price-Prediction/README.md

 -drop the unnecessary column

--drop the target column & asssign the data a new variable
+-drop the target column & assign the data a new variable

 -draw boxplot by using seaborn library